Diagnostic imaging services in Wichita

 Advanced spine imaging

-Wesley Healthcare offers the O-arm™ Surgical Imaging System, the most advanced spine imaging technology for spine surgery.
-The O-arm™ obtains immediate, clear images of your spine and neck bones to ensure the hardware is placed in the exact, preplanned position, which results in smaller incisions, faster recovery and better patient outcomes.
+Wesley Healthcare offers the 2D/3D intraoperative surgical imaging system, the most advanced spine imaging technology for spine surgery.
+The system obtains immediate, clear images of your spine and neck bones to ensure the hardware is placed in the exact, preplanned position, which results in smaller incisions, faster recovery and better patient outcomes.

 A myelogram is an imaging procedure that involves placing a needle into the spinal canal and injecting an iodine-containing contrast agent into the sac that contains the spinal cord and nerve roots.